Owning Property in the Historic District

 Once you know what repairs or changes you would like to make, you will be required to submit details of the project to the HRB.
 A checklist of those requirements are listed here.

-Submit the Certificate of Appropriateness (COA) Application for the changes you would like to make to your property, along with supporting documents, and the application fee to the preservation coordinator either in person or by emailing email@example.com.
-Fees can be paid by check made out to the City of Bardstown.
-Please check with the preservation coordinator before you submit payment to ensure your application fee is correct.
+Submit the Certificate of Appropriateness (COA) Application for the changes you would like to make to your property, along with supporting documents, and the application fee to the preservation administrator either in person or by emailing firstname.lastname@example.org.
+Fees can be paid by check made out to Nelson County Planning and Zoning.
+Please check with the preservation administrator before you submit payment to ensure your application fee is correct.

-Receive a confirmation email from the preservation coordinator and a notification of the date of the HRB meeting you’ll be required to attend.
+Receive a confirmation email from the preservation administrator and a notification of the date of the HRB meeting you’ll be required to attend.
+You can check upcoming application deadlines, HRB meetings, and City Council meetings here.

 Tools for historic district property owners